-This was a fun little adventure and off-grid nature preserve visit.
-I made the visit to this place twice.
-The first time a night time event to view the Perseids Meteor Shower and the second to experience one of the off grid cabins and trails.
+This was a fun little adventure and an off-grid nature preserve visit.
+I made a visit to this place twice.
+The first time was a nighttime event to view the Perseids Meteor Shower.
+The second to experience one of the off-grid cabins and trails.

 Dark Sky Perseids Meteor Shower Event

 The Perseids meteor shower event was a nice introduction to the area.
 The adventure started with the drive to the preserve.
-While it says 1 hour from Ottawa, it really depends on where you’re located in Ottawa and also what traffic is like in downtown Ottawa.
-I went through downtown Ottawa on a Friday night to get to the location and this added about 45-50 minutes to my trip because of some event going on, construction, road closures, detours and more.
-I’m located south of downtown near the airport and the estimated time from the Ottawa International Airport to the preserve, without traffic, is about 1 hour and 30 minutes.
-If you’re thinking of a day trip to the preserve, budget for 2- 4 hour round trip depending on what corner of Ottawa you’re located in.
+While it said 1 hour from Ottawa, it really depends on where you’re located in Ottawa and downtown Ottawa traffic.
+I went through downtown Ottawa on a Friday night to get to the location, which added 45-50 minutes to my trip.
+There was some event going on, construction, road closures, detours and more.
+I’m located south of downtown near the airport, and the estimated time from the Ottawa International Airport to the preserve, without traffic, is about 1 hour and 30 minutes.
+If you’re thinking of a day trip to the preserve, budget for a 2- 4 hour round trip, depending on what corner of Ottawa you’re located in.

 Crossing the Ottawa River

 The drive there wasn’t that big of a deal.
-It’s a bit long but it’s scenic and there are nice stops along the way depending on the route.
+It’s a bit long, but it’s scenic and there are nice stops along the way, depending on the route.
 After all, it’s the journey, not the destination!
-The second time I visited the area, I avoided downtown and used the bridge along Chenaux Rd from the Ontario side to Portage du-Fort on the Quebec side.
-On the way home from the second visit I used the Quyon Ferry There is one other bridge that takes you across the Ottawa River located near Pembroke, Des Allumettes Bridge, I want to try this route as well, with a visit to Pembroke along the way.
-I must prefer the routes that avoid downtown.
-There is of course the Champlain Bridge.
+The second time I visited the area, I avoided downtown and used the bridge along Chenaux Rd from the Ontario side to Portage-du-Fort on the Quebec side.
+On the way home from the second visit, I used the Quyon Ferry.
+There is one other bridge that takes you across the Ottawa River, located near Pembroke, Des Allumettes Bridge, I want to try this route as well, with a visit to Pembroke along the way.
+I prefer the routes that avoid downtown.
+There is, of course, the Champlain Bridge.
 That can get you across the Ottawa River.
-This bridge can get busy at times so may not be much better than going through downtown, but a good option too.
+This bridge can get busy at times, so it may not be much better than going through downtown, but a good option too.

 Our Off-Grid Nature Preserve Experience

 Once at the preserve, it’s not that bad.
 The little road Chem.
-Fierobin, that the preserve’s main building it located on is very slow, narrow, and bumpy.
+Fierobin, the preserve’s main building it located on is very slow, narrow, and bumpy road.
 The first time you drive on it, it can be a bit unexpected to have to slow down that much.
 But it’s really not that bad.
 What it may be like in the winter, I have no idea.
-Whether or not I’ll ever find out, is yet to be determined.
+Whether or not I’ll ever find out is yet to be determined.

 The preserve boasts an off-grid experience with nature trails and the occasional event.
 The fees for use of the preserve is a bit confusing.
-There’s an earth pass and sky pass.
+There’s an Earth pass and a sky pass.
 I’m happy to pay the fee to enjoy the resources offered.
 What resources and services are offered?
-With the Earth pass you get 50% off cabins and a free tour of their ruins.
+With the Earth Pass you get 50% off cabins and a free tour of their ruins.

-For me the draw was the walking trails, it is dog friendly with off leash is an option.
-The tour to help get me oriented I thought was a nice touch and I was excited to get started with this.
-The cabin is a nice touch and affordable, with the earth pass.
+For me, the draw was the walking trails, it is dog-friendly, with off-leash areas as an option.
+The tour to help get me oriented, I thought, was a nice touch, and I was excited to get started with this.
+The cabin is a nice touch and affordable, with the Earth Pass.

 My second visit was a night in a cabin.
-Prior to my second visit I asked about the tour and when the next one was being held.
-No tour was scheduled nor any plans for schedule one during the next month.
+Prior to my second visit, I asked about the tour and when the next one was being held.
+No tour was scheduled, nor were any plans for scheduling one during the next month.
 I decided to give the cabin a try within my one-month Earth pass and see if I could navigate the trails on my own with the map.
 I think the best way to share my experience is through a pro and con list.

 Pros